stephenhouser/stephenhouser.github.io/_posts/2014-06-05-starting-the-london-roadster-rebuild.md

 ---
-title: Starting the London Roadster Rebuild date : 2014-05-16 21:25:38 tags : [automotive]
+title: 		Starting the London Roadster Rebuild
+date: 		2014-05-16 21:25:38
+thumbnail:
+category:	automotive
+tags: 		[automotive]
+keywords:
+description:
 ---
 It was a few weeks ago that I found I might need to travel around the state for work, visiting many towns of Maine from Wells to Fort